metabrainz/picard-docs/source/workflows/workflow_no_info.rst

 ..
 A copy of the license is available at https://www.gnu.org/licenses/fdl-1.3.html.

-Files are not grouped and have little or no existing metadata
+When files are not grouped and have little or no existing metadata
 ==================================================================

 This is perhaps the worst case scenario, because it provides the greatest chance of tagging your music files